liliana0514/510HW2/README.md

 ## Overview
 Hi!
 This is the repository for TECHIN 510 Lab 2.
 This code allows you to scrape https://visitseattle.org for events happening in Seattle.
-Includein 'Events Name', 'Date', 'Location', 'Type', 'Region', 'Latitude', 'Longitude and 'Weather'.
+Includeing 'Events Name', 'Date', 'Location', 'Type', 'Region', 'Latitude', 'Longitude and 'Weather'.

 ## How to Run
 Put the following in your requirements.txt file